Introduction to Adversarial Search

 Importance of Adversarial Search

-This algorithm is one of the most favorites in Artificial Intelligence arena and it provides solutions in Multiple Player Environment with complex situations like
+This algorithm is one of the most favourites in Artificial Intelligence arena, and it provides solutions in Multiple Player Environment with complex situations like

 - Each player will have to consider the movements of other players, formulate strategy dynamically and reach the end goals.